elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

 ---
 title: Iterator Pattern
-description: Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+description: An iterator is a behavioral design pattern that allows you to traverse elements of a collection without revealing its underlying representation.
 sidebar_position: 5
 sidebar_label: Iterator
 ---